Alaska Airlines reaches a milestone contract deal with its pilots union

 A deal to strengthen the pilot ranks was clearly necessary for those aggressive expansion plans to move forward, giving the union a powerful bargaining position.

-Pilot shortage causes air travel chaos
+Pilot shortage causes travel chaos

 It’s been more than two decades since pilot unions had such strength.

 After the terrorist attacks of 9/11 hit the U.S. industry, airline labor unions had to agree to concessionary deals.
-More concessions followed after the global financial crisis of 2008.
+More concessions followed the global financial crisis of 2008.

 When the negotiations for a new Alaska pilot contract began in early 2019, little progress was made.
 Then the talks were disrupted in 2020 by the pandemic, during which many pilots took voluntary leave.